YelloElefant/GitHub-Project-Conventions/README.md

 ## Iterations
 Testing iterations will be made at intervals and will be used to test parts of the project, each testing iteration will last 3 cycles of length decided in the moment, a task for each milestone or feature will be made to show what is going to get tested in that cycle, multiple will be made is more testing is needed over the iteration cycles.
 1 testing iteration has been made just before the due date of the project; this will be used as a full testing cycle to test, debug and receive feedback on the project and each of its parts.

+## Merges
+Merges will be used to merge branches together, this will be done when a feature is ready to be tested and reviewed, this will be done by a pull request and will be reviewed by a colleague and the stakeholder. when a feature gets merged into the dev branch all other feature branches will be merged with the dev branch to ensure that all new features are up to date with the latest version of the project.

 ## Merge conflicts
 Merge conflict may happen when multiple features are being pulled, this will invoke that a new task is made to fix the conflict.
 This is not an important task as multiple features can be worked on at a time if needed and merging to other branches is not a big deal.
 Unless it is a component merging back to the feature branch this will need to be sorted ASAP to allow for the continuation of the project.